sularhen/python-face-tracker/README.md

 - If you want to configure VS Code with a conda environment, you can find the necessary documentation at: https://docs.anaconda.com/working-with-conda/ide- tutorials/vscode/

+Feel free, to change this code and play with it,

 Sularhen.